 TheraBreath products contain natural and oxygenating ingredients that help prevent tonsil stones and bad breath.
 TheraBreath's Tonsil Stones Deluxe Kit contains everything you need to attack sulfur-producing bacteria while helping to improve overall oral health.
 The combination of these products will result in a clean, oxygen-rich, pleasant-smelling environment.

 TheraBreath Plus Nasal-Sinus Drops help prevent tonsil stones by oxygenating the sinuses and back of the throat with the power of OXYD-8.
 They are also a great choice for people who suffer from bad breath due to allergies, postnasal drip, and chronic dry mouth.

-These products will get you off to a great start.
-However, if you want to prevent bad breath and tonsil stones on a long-term basis, you must use oxygenating toothpaste, mouthwash, and a tongue cleaner to effectively neutralize the anaerobic bacteria from the very back of the tongue.
-This twice-daily regimen will help prevent tonsil stones from forming again.
+If you want to prevent bad breath and tonsil stones on a long-term basis, you must use oxygenating toothpaste, mouthwash, and a tongue cleaner to effectively neutralize the anaerobic bacteria from the back of the tongue.
+This twice-daily regimen will help prevent tonsil stones from recurring.

-Many patients who have followed the recommended regimen using TheraBreath oxygenating products have reported great success not only eliminating tonsil stones, but preventing them from returning.
+Many patients who have followed the recommended regimen using TheraBreath oxygenating products have reported great success combatting tonsil stones and preventing their recurrence.
 In fact, some patients have reported results in as little as one day after starting treatment.

 Click here to download our handy Tonsil Stones booklet.

 * Statements on this page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 The material on this site is provided for informational purposes only.
 Always consult your healthcare professional before beginning any new therapy.